2 Strong Pomona College Essay Examples

 Pomona College is one of the five Claremont Colleges in Claremont, California.
 It is a small, highly-selective school, so it’s important to write strong essays to help your application stand out.
-In this post, we’ll go over an essay that a real student submitted to Pomona College, and outline their strengths and areas of improvement.
+In this post, we’ll go over two essays that real students submitted to Pomona College, and outline their strengths and areas of improvement.
 (Names and identifying information have been changed, but all other details are preserved).

-Alexandra Johnson, an expert advisor from CollegeVine advising, provided commentary on this post.
+Alexandra Johnson, an expert advisor on CollegeVine, provided commentary on this post.
 Advisors offer one-on-one guidance on everything from essays to test prep to financial aid.
-If you want help writing your essays or feedback on drafts, check out CollegeVine advising to book a consultation with Alexandra Johnson or any of our skilled advisors.
+If you want help writing your essays or feedback on drafts, book a consultation with Alexandra Johnson or another skilled advisor.

 Please note: Looking at examples of real essays students have submitted to colleges can be very beneficial to get inspiration for your essays.
 You should never copy or plagiarize from these examples when writing your own essays.
 Colleges can tell when an essay isn’t genuine and will not view students favorably if they plagiarized.